Tim Metcalfe: Live episode (2015)

-Coronation Street announced their plans for a live episode in September 2015 to mark the sixtieth anniversary of ITV on 19 November 2014.
-The show's producer, Stuart Blackburn, said: "We’ve a reputation to uphold after the success of the tram crash and I’m going to enjoy working with the storyliners and writers as we plot stories for our live episode in 2015.
-We’ll be doing all we can to eclipse what’s gone before."
-In August 2015, a new storyline began airing which saw Sally and Kevin share a small kiss, behind Tim's back and then choose not to tell him.
-Michael Le Vell (who plays Kevin) told Sophie Dainty of Digital Spy that Kevin would be left "in total shock and disbelief" and is "genuinely shocked" when Sally kisses him.
-Despite Kevin and Sally agreeing to not tell Tim, Le Vell said he thought the kiss would be revealed to Tim: "I don't think it will stay a secret, no. I'm not sure who will tell who but I do know Sophie is quite suspicious - whether anyone else close to Sally or Kevin will be brought into the loop I don't know.
+Coronation Street's plans for a live episode in September 2015 to mark the 60th anniversary of ITV were announced 19 November 2014.
+Producer Stuart Blackburn, said, "We’ve a reputation to uphold after the success of the tram crash, and I’m going to enjoy working with the storyliners and writers as we plot stories for our live episode in 2015.
+We’ll do all we can to eclipse what’s gone before."

+In August 2015, a new storyline saw Sally and Kevin share a small kiss behind Tim's back, then choose not to tell him.
+Actor Michael Le Vell (Kevin) explained to Sophie Dainty of Digital Spy that Kevin is "in total shock and disbelief" and "genuinely shocked" when Sally kisses him.
+Despite Kevin and Sally's agreement not to tell Tim, Le Vell believed the kiss would be ultimately revealed: "I don't think it will stay a secret, no. I'm not sure who will tell who but I do know Sophie is quite suspicious - whether anyone else close to Sally or Kevin will be brought into the loop I don't know.
 But if Tim finds out, he's not going to be happy."

-Annie Price of the Daily Express revealed the storylines that would be featured in the live episode as to be: the Platt family's feud with Callum Logan (Sean Ward) reaching its climax; the beginning of Roy Cropper's (David Neilson) relationship with Cathy Matthews (Melanie Hill); and the comedic element to the show, Tim's discovery that Kevin and Sally shared a kiss.
-Le Vell later revealed that the secret would be exposed in the live episode by a character that is drunk: "I think that someone spills the beans in a very drunken stupor in the live [episode].
-I don't know what the consequences are going to be but there's something very exciting."
+Annie Price of the Daily Express revealed storylines that would be featured in the live episode: the Platt family's feud with Callum Logan (Sean Ward) reaching its climax; the start of Roy Cropper's (David Neilson) relationship with Cathy Matthews (Melanie Hill); and in a comedic revelation, Tim's discovery of Kevin and Sally's kiss.
+Le Vell later revealed that in the live episode, the secret would be exposed by a drunken character in the pub: "I think someone spills the beans in a drunken stupor, in the live [episode].
+I don't know what the consequences are going to be, but there's something very exciting."